oneeve8/kobble-data/content/tutorialnarrative3.md

 For example, I have several books by Aristotle that I want to group together among my great books list.

-Anothe
 Tapping the folder will open or close it.
 The folder must be open in order to move content into it.

 Folders will help you consolidate some of your items within a track.
 ***